Lindsey O. Graham Sanctioning Russia and Iran Act of 2026: Measures

+and includes the original SEED Act passed by the House that formed the legislative vehicle for the bill.

 Legislative history

 On April 1, 2025, Senator Lindsey Graham introduced the Sanctioning Russia Act in the Senate.
 The bill was referred to the Senate Committee on Banking, Housing, and Urban Affairs.
-The legislation has been co-sponsored by 82 senators, crossing the two-thirds threshold required to override a presidential veto.
+The legislation has been co-sponsored by 84 senators, crossing the two-thirds threshold required to override a presidential veto.
 The scale of bipartisan support it has attracted is explained with the quick traction it gained given the growing frustration in Washington over Russia's actions related to the peace process.

+The bill has been the subject of prolonged negotiations involving Graham, Senate leadership, and the Trump administration.
+Since its introduction, Graham has repeatedly suggested the measure was nearing a final vote, but those timelines have continually been delayed as Trump pursued unsuccessful efforts to negotiate with Vladimir Putin.
+In January 2026, Trump officially supported the legislation after a meeting with Graham.

+Proposed measures in early versions of the bill included a 500% tariff on imports from nations buying Russian oil, natural gas, petroleum products, or uranium, along with expanded restrictions on Russian sovereign debt and financial transactions involving sanctioned entities.